direktt/direktt-plugin/guides/developer-guide.md

 - **How you use it:** Access via the [Direktt Admin Console](https://direktt.com/wp-content/direkttweb/) to create channels, configure services, download QR codes, and manage integrations.

 ### 2. Direktt Mobile App
-- **What it does:** Lets end-users subscribe to your channels, chat instantly, and access digital services—all from their mobile device.
+- **What it does:** Lets end-users subscribe to your channels, chat instantly, and access digital services - all from their mobile device.
 - **Key features:** Join channels, message admins, scan QR codes for actions, access personal membership IDs, and use in-channel digital services.

 ### 3. Direktt WordPress Plugin (and Extensions)